INDIVIDUAL HERBS

 1. Stops constipation due to its high oil content.

-2. Overdose may cause dizziness, nausea, vomiting, and headache.
+2. Overdose may cause dizziness, nausea, vomiting and a headache.
 It may lead to dyspnea, dilated pupils, arrhythmias and coma.
-Cooking, removing the cover, and mixing with sugar reduces its toxicity.
+Cooking, removing the cover and mixing with sugar reduces its toxicity.
 The bark of the apricot or the cortex of its root are used as antidotes.

 3. This herb is in expectorant formulas - especially for Lung Cold.

-6. It has a descending function and is therefore god to stop coughing and wheezing.
+8. It has a descending function and is therefore good to stop coughing and wheezing.

-8. Xing Ren unblocks the collaterals of the Lungs, is soft and presses down internally.
+12. Xing Ren unblocks the collaterals of the Lungs, is soft and presses down internally.
 Rx.
-Ephedrae Ma Huang opens pores and interstices, is hard, and expands the exterior.
+Ephedrae Ma Huang opens pores and interstices, is hard and expands the exterior.
 Used together, they completely eradicate the pathogen.